 The easiest unsecured credit cards to get generally work best for minor emergencies.
 You will only receive a small amount of spending power, after all.

-Even if you’re not able to find a credit card that will approve you instantly and give you an instant credit card number for immediate use, don’t despair.
-At most, a credit card will only take 7-10 business days to arrive after you’re approved.
-And many credit card companies provide expedited delivery for a small fee or sometimes even for free.
+If you’re not able to get a credit card number for immediate use, don’t worry.
+Credit cards usually only take 7-10 business days to arrive after you’re approved.
+And many credit card companies provide expedited delivery for a small fee, or sometimes even for free.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.